tofrankie/raycast-confluence-data-center/README.md

-# Confluence Data Center
+# Atlassian Data Center

-A powerful Raycast extension for searching Confluence Data Center and Jira Data Center content with advanced filters and CQL/JQL syntax support.
+A comprehensive Raycast extension for Atlassian Data Center products, providing powerful search and management capabilities for both Confluence and Jira with advanced filters and CQL/JQL syntax support.

 ## ⚙️ Setup Required